Locally: Spokane Chiefs standout Berkly Catton named finalist for pair of WHL awards

 College track and field

-Eastern Washington's Caitlin Simmons earned her second Big Sky athlete of the week award of the outdoor season after breaking her own school record in the triple jump at the Whitworth Peace Meet, the conference announced on April 8.
+Eastern Washington's Caitlin Simmons earned her second Big Sky Athlete of the Week award of the outdoor season after breaking her school record in the triple jump at the April 5 Whitworth Peace Meet, the conference announced April 8.

-Simmons hit a mark of 12.70 meters, passing her previous program best of 12.54 meters.
+Simmons hit a mark of 41 feet, 7 inches, passing her previous program best of 41-1.
 Simmons holds the top spot on the Big Sky performance list.
 She is 11th in the NCAA West Region and 41st overall in the nation this season.

 College basketball